 Disputes can be escalated to the IDRS from 56 calendar days after their complaint was first raised with their builder and no later than 12 months after the builder’s final response.

 Disputes are resolved using an independent adjudication process.
 Find out how the IDRS works.

-Until the Code was introduced, a Home Buyer who felt that they had a claim against their Home Builder, as a result of their Home Builder’s action or inaction, would have to have taken a case to court if the matter was not covered by their Home Warranty scheme.
+Did you know, until the Code was introduced, a home buyer who felt that they had a claim against their home builder as a result of their builder’s action or inaction, would have to had to take a case to court if the matter was not covered by their Home Warranty scheme?

 During 2023, small claims of up to £10,000 pursued through the court system were taking on average 52* weeks to conclude, rising to 80 weeks for complex small claims or those over £25,000.
 By comparison, 100% of cases raised through our IDRS were resolved within 90 calendar days, over 70% of which were completed within eight weeks**.